 Carllene Placide-Edwards, Member

-Carllene is the Director of Safety & Operations at First Student Inc./First Group America and is a former Amazon Logistics Leader of the Global Expansion and Emerging Markets Team.
+Carllene serves in a leadership position with The Boeing Company, focusing on commercial aircraft contracts.
+She is the former Director of Safety & Operations at First Student Inc./First Group America and is a former Amazon Logistics Leader of the Global Expansion and Emerging Markets Team.
 She is a graduate of Cornell University and Seattle University School of Law and was partner at several national and international law firms before founding her own firm, Placide Law Group, P.S. where she practiced labor, employment and international business immigration law.
 Carllene was born and raised in Trinidad, West Indies and immigrated to the United States with her family.
 She studied ballet from a young age and is currently a competitive international ballroom dancer.
 Carllene serves on the board of the Suzuki Institute of Seattle, and formerly served on the boards of the Epiphany School, Forest Ridge School of the Sacred Heart, the Susan G. Komen Breast Cancer Foundation, The Pacific Northwest Ballet Association, Washington Lawyers for the Arts, and the Corporate Council for the Arts.

 Rebecca Strabo, Member